Thomas More: In literature and popular culture

+Fear their gay skins, with thought of their stings,...

+In Europe in the two centuries after his death, there were at least 50 Neo-Latin school plays written about More, performed at Jesuit schools.

+In 1941, the 20th-century British author Elizabeth Goudge (1900–1984) wrote a short story, "The King's Servant", based on the last few years of Thomas More's life, seen through his family, and especially his adopted daughter, Anne Cresacre More.

 The 20th-century agnostic playwright Robert Bolt portrayed Thomas More as the tragic hero of his 1960 play A Man for All Seasons.
-The title is drawn from what Robert Whittington in 1520 wrote of More:

-More is a man of an angel's wit and singular learning.
+More is a man of an angel's wit, and singular learning.
 I know not his fellow.
 For where is the man of that gentleness, lowliness and affability?
 And, as time requireth, a man of marvelous mirth and pastimes, and sometime of as sad gravity.
 A man for all seasons.

+This passage is derived from an exercise in Robert Whittington's 1520 Latin grammar Vulgaria (which may have some provenance from vir omnium horarum — "man for all hours" — in Erasmus's dedication to More of his 1511 essay Moriae Encomium) that called the student to translate:

+Moore is a man of an aungel's wyt and synglar lernyng.
+He is a man of many excellent vertues (yf I shold say as it is) I knowe not his felowe.
+For where is the man (in whome is so many godly vertues) of yt gentylnes, lowlynes and affabylyte?
+And, as tyme requyreth, a man of merveylous myrth and pastymes, and somtyme of as sad gravyte, as who say: a man for all seasons.

 In 1966, the play A Man for All Seasons was adapted into a film with the same title.
 It was directed by Fred Zinnemann and adapted for the screen by the playwright.
 It stars Paul Scofield, a noted British actor, who said that the part of Sir Thomas More was "the most difficult part I played."
 The film won the Academy Award for Best Picture and Scofield won the Best Actor Oscar.
 In 1988 Charlton Heston starred in and directed a made-for-television film that restored the character of "the common man" that had been cut from the 1966 film.

 In the 1969 film Anne of the Thousand Days, More is portrayed by actor William Squire.

+In the 1972 BBC TV series Henry VIII and his Six Wives More was played by Michael Goodliffe.

 Catholic science fiction writer R. A. Lafferty wrote his novel Past Master as a modern equivalent to More's Utopia, which he saw as a satire.
 In this novel, Thomas More travels through time to the year 2535, where he is made king of the world "Astrobe", only to be beheaded after ruling for a mere nine days.
 One character compares More favourably to almost every other major historical figure: "He had one completely honest moment right at the end.
 I cannot think of anyone else who ever had one."